Skip to main content

 • Give reasonable assistance to injured persons.
 Injured people should never be moved carelessly.

 • Exchange information.
 Provide your name, address, driver license number, license plate number of your vehicle, and your insurance information to the other driver, passengers, or any injured pedestrian involved.
-If a person is killed or unconscious, remain at the scene of the crash until police arrive.
+If a person is killed or unconscious, remain at the scene of the collision until police arrive.

-• File an accident report within 72 hours using Form 735-32.
-File a report with DMV if:
+• File a collision report within 72 hours using Form 735-32, if:

 • Damage to the vehicle you were driving is over $2,500;